TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/UsingSetting/Entering.rst

 =============================

 ..  versionchanged:: 13.1
-    TypoScript on a per site basis can now be entered via :ref:`sites and sets <typoscript-site-sets>` It is still possible but not recommended to keep TypoScript in the backend in TYPO3 13.
+    TypoScript on a per-site basis can now be entered via :ref:`sites and sets <typoscript-site-sets>` It is still possible but not recommended to keep TypoScript in the backend in TYPO3 13.